-For friendly supporting tips information in the web UI, Logi JReport has improved all the managed beans with extended methods for supporting customized descriptions and names of the attributes, operations and parameters.
-All these customized descriptions and names are built into the MBeanInfo of all the registered MBeans.
-The MBeanServer will invoke these methods to obtain our customized descriptions and names of all displayed MBeanInfo's attributes, operations and parameters in the web UI.
+For friendly supporting tips information in the web UI, Logi Report has improved all the managed beans with extended methods for supporting customized descriptions and names of the attributes, operations, and parameters.
+It builds all these customized descriptions and names into the MBeanInfo of all the registered MBeans.
+The MBeanServer invokes these methods to obtain our customized descriptions and names of all displayed MBeanInfo's attributes, operations, and parameters in the web UI.

-Logi JReport have created a local MBeanServer for managing all Runtime MBeans in default mode.
+Logi Report has created a local MBeanServer for managing all Runtime MBeans in the default mode.
 The management program within a standalone can directly get an MBeanServer's reference via the default implementation of the MBeanServerFinder interface.

--Djrs.externalMBeanServerProvider= with your fully-qualified customized class file name to the Java command line that launches the Server Monitor.
+-Djrs.externalMBeanServerProvider= with your fully qualified customized class file name to the Java command line that launches Server Monitor.

-When the Server Monitor has been started and the JMX feature supporting has been set to true, it will then get the System property of rs.externalMBeanServerProvider.
-If this property has been set, the Server Monitor will use it to obtain an external MBeanServer Agent.
-Otherwise, a default standalone MBeanServerFinder implementation will be adopted to get the internal default MBeanServer Agent.
+When Server Monitor has started and the JMX feature supporting has been set to true, it then gets the System property of rs.externalMBeanServerProvider.
+If this property has been set, Server Monitor uses it to obtain an external MBeanServer Agent.
+Otherwise, it adopts a default standalone MBeanServerFinder implementation to get the internal default MBeanServer Agent.

-After launching Logi JReport Server and Server Monitor, and setting monitor JMX startup property to true, all registered Logi JReport Server's MBeans will be available for view from a web page (default
+After launching Server and Server Monitor, and setting monitor JMX startup property to true, all registered Server's MBeans will be available for view from a web page (default

-In an integration environment with top-level java-enabled management software or another JMX-compliant HTTP application server, that application server has probably already provided an MBeanServer Agent for managing its manageable beans.
-When integrating Logi JReport Server and Server Monitor with that server, all Logi JReport Server's MBeans should also be registered into its existing MBeanServer.
+In an integration environment with top-level Java-enabled management software or another JMX-compliant HTTP application server, that application server has probably already provided an MBeanServer Agent for managing its manageable beans.
+When integrating Server and Server Monitor with that application server, all of Server's MBeans should also be registered into its existing MBeanServer.

-We provide an MBeanServerFinder interface to support user's customized implementation for obtaining an external MBeanServer Agent.
+We provide an MBeanServerFinder interface to support your customized implementation for obtaining an external MBeanServer Agent.

 When using the JMX Monitoring function, pay attention to the following aspects:

-- In the MBeanServerFinder interface, Logi JReport has just specified one interface method public MBeanServer getMBeanServer(); You will need to implement this interface method and provide a public Constructor method without any parameters.
+- In the MBeanServerFinder interface, Logi Report has just specified one interface method public MBeanServer getMBeanServer(); You need to implement this interface method and provide a public Constructor method without any parameters.